4rthurCoelho/exercicios-php-novos-titans/ex18/readme.md

 ## How do you will run the project?
 - At the folder of the project, run the command `composer install` in your terminal
-- Run the command `php -S localhost:8081`
+- Run the command `php -S localhost:8585`

+## How to run the database?
+- At the folder of the project, run the command: `docker-compose up -d`
+- Import the structure of the table with the file *resultados.sql* located in the project folder

+Tip:
+- Look the `docker-compose.yml` to others settings.